cowlicks/privacypossum/README.md

     - inject header for twitter

 * t.co unwrapping

 * evercookie/supercookie protection, start with localstorage read/write in 3rd party frames

+* tracking pixels
+    -reddit sets pixels specific per ad on reddit.com.
+Advertisers embed a pixel in their home pages.
+Reddit tracks conversion between these.
+* 301 (permanant) redirect cache tracking.
+Browser store redirects so if you make the first redirect specific per request like `foo.com/stuff -> foo.com/stuff?tracker=some-tracking_id`, then the next time the person loads that page they'll load it with the given tracking query param
+* 304 Not Modified tracking - if you load a script once, `foo.com/script.js` and the server sends it with some unique id embedded in it, then the next time you load that script the server can respond that you already have that script stored.
+Then you will load the script, it will check the unique id.
+* pixel cache tracking

 ## etag tracking